kube-HPC/kube-HPC.github.io/site/code/Algorithms-Build.md

 ---
 title: Build Algorithms
 layout: ../_core/DocsLayout
-category: Algorithms
+category: Code
-permalink: /algorithms/build/
+permalink: /code/build/
-next: /algorithms/publish/
+next: /code/publish/
 ---

 On this page, you'll learn in detail about how